What’s the most exciting trend in voice assistant software?

-Google Home supports two German dialects: Austria and Germany.
+Google Home supports different English, French, Spanish, and German dialects:

 Google Home Future Outlook

 Google is one of the world’s most energetic spenders when it comes to software development, and it was revealed in 2018 that the company planned to have more than 30 languages enabled by the end of 2018.
-As of summer 2019, they’re less than halfway to that target, but it’s clear they plan on expanding their language support.
+As of fall 2020, they’re less than halfway to that target on the Google Home, but they’ve achieved support for 44 languages on the Google Assistant, so it’s clear they plan on expanding their language support.